00575/amlogic-armbian/build-armbian/documents/README.md

 The default value is `no` and there is no packaging.
 When using these devices, you need to download the same `FAMILY` Armbian system.
 After writing to `USB`, you can open the `boot partition in USB` on the computer and modify `FDT dtb name` in `/boot/uEnv.txt` file, other devices in the adaptation list.

-#### 12.15.2 Add boot files
+#### 12.15.2 Add system files

-`Amlogic` series devices share [/boot](../armbian-files/platform-files/amlogic/bootfs) startup files.

-For `Rockchip` and `Allwinner` series devices, add an independent [/boot](../armbian-files/platform-files/rockchip/bootfs) file directory named after `BOARD` for each device, and put the corresponding files in this directory.
+The common files are placed in the directory `build-armbian/armbian-files/common-files`, common to all platforms.

+The platform files are placed in the `build-armbian/armbian-files/platform-files/<platform>` directory, [Amlogic](../armbian-files/platform-files/amlogic), [Rockchip](../ armbian-files/platform-files/rockchip) and [Allwinner](../armbian-files/platform-files/allwinner) respectively share the files of their respective platforms, where the `bootfs` directory is the file of the /boot partition, The `rootfs` directory contains the Armbian system files.

+If individual devices have special differential setting requirements, add an independent directory named `BOARD` under the `build-armbian/armbian-files/different-files` directory, create the `bootfs` directory to add the relevant files under the system `/boot` partition as required, and create the `rootfs` directory to add the system files.
+The naming of each folder is subject to the actual path in the `Armbian` system.

 #### 12.15.3 Add u-boot files

 `Amlogic` series devices share the [bootloader](../u-boot/amlogic/bootloader/) files and [u-boot](../u-boot/amlogic/overload) files.
 If there is a new file, respectively into the corresponding directory.
 The `bootloader` files will be automatically added to the `/usr/lib/u-boot` directory of the Armbian system when the system is built, and the `u-boot` files will be automatically added to the `/boot` directory.

-For `Rockchip` and `Allwinner` series devices, add an independent [u-boot](../u-boot/rockchip) file directory named after `BOARD` for each device.
+For `Rockchip` and `Allwinner` series devices, add an independent [u-boot](../u-boot) file directory named after `BOARD` for each device.
 The corresponding series of files are placed in this directory.

-When building Armbian, they will be directly Write to the corresponding system image file.
+When building an Armenian image, these u-boot files will be written into the corresponding Armbian image file by the rebuild script according to the configuration in [/etc/model_database.conf](../armbian-files/common-files/etc/model_database.conf).

 #### 12.15.4 Add process control files